 The French sentence "J'y crois pas" explained

-This include a full definition of what it is and how to use it in a normal conversation with an audio example.
-And also the useful informations we added like dialogue example, synonyms, slow pronunciation audio and more!
+On this page, we are going to teach you all the things you have to know about the basic phrase "J'y crois pas".
+This include a detailed guide of what it is and how to use it in a casual conversation with an audio example.
+Not to mention the useful things we sprinkled like synonyms, slow pronunciation audio, dialogue example and more!

 English translation